edalorzo/fundamental-programming/README.rst

 Failure to validate both the preconditions and postconditions of a method contract can leave a system in an inconsistent state in which the program results can no longer be guaranteed and where errors can happen unexpectedly due to the inconsistent state of the data.

 We typically document the contract in the interface method documentation.
-For example, consider the following example from a ``BankAccount`` interface:
+For example, consider the following example from a ``BankAccount`` interface (intentionally oversimplified to make examples simpler to understand):

 .. code-block:: java